-The Model adopted is consistent with national and international best practices, such as the CoSO framework, the COBIT for SOX (referring to the IT control environment) and Confindustria guidelines.
+The Law 262 Model adopted is consistent with national and international best practices, such as the CoSO framework, the COBIT for SOX (referring to the IT control environment), Confindustria guidelines and Assonime information notes.

 Roles and functions involved

 In the organizational layout of the Autogrill Group, the activities of implementation, maintenance and development of the Law 262 Model to be prepared for financial reporting purposes are indicated in detail.